 Most wins of the NBA All-Star Game MVP – (2002 – 2011)

 Bryant always seemed to shine the brightest on the biggest of stages, and the NBA’s annual All-Star game was no exception.
 Only one other player in history ties his record for most wins of the National Basketball Association's All-Star Game Most Valuable Player award and that’s Bob Pettit (USA).
-Each were honored with this award a total of four times.
+Each were honoured with this award a total of four times.
 Bob Pettit received his in 1956, 1958, 1959, and 1962, and later this feat was matched by Kobe in 2002, 2007, 2009, and 2011.

 Youngest basketball player to appear in 1,000 games in NBA career – (2010)